mdelong/sample-market-data/sample_market_data_project/README.md

 * **Data generator**

-  Finding streaming data to play with isn't always a breeze, so we wired up a data generator that polls the [OpenSky Network API](https://openskynetwork.github.io/opensky-api/index.html) continuously to save you some time!
+  The data generator for this project is a Python task that queries the [Yahoo Finance API](https://github.com/ranaroussi/yfinance) for security data and real-time prices.
   For details like poll frequency and message schema, or just a template to create a message producer for a different source of data, check the [`data-generator` directory](./data-generator/README.md).

 * **Redpanda**

-  The data generator produces JSON-formatted events with flight information into the `flight_information` Redpanda topic.
+  The data generator produces JSON-formatted events with market data information into the `kf-mktdata-ticks` Redpanda topic.
 You can think of Redpanda as your source of truth, the system that stores and distributes your business-critical data downstream.

 * **Materialize**

-  Materialize is set up to consume streaming flight information from Redpanda, as well as static aircraft reference data from a JSON file.
-Any sources and transformations are defined through dbt!
-We've also included `mzcli` (a `psql`-like SQL client) in the setup, so you can easily connect to the running Materialize instance.
+  Materialize is set up to consume streaming market data information from Redpanda, as well as static security data from a JSON file.
+Any sources and transformations are defined through dbt! `mzcli` (a `psql`-like SQL client) is also included in the setup, so you can easily connect to the running Materialize instance.

 * **dbt**